Isaiah 14:4 - Daily Holy Bible Reading

 Satan?
 Or Nebuchadnezzar?

-Even a kindergarten kid can easily understood this chapter, better than a priest, pastor, elder or church founder.
+Even a kindergarten kid can easily understand this chapter, better than a church priest, pastor, elder or church founder.

 Read or listen for yourself…